maxray/maxray.github.io/_case-studies/hello-sidekick.markdown

 Making changes to this as we built out the site was really easy and would affect any page using that given part of the admin layout.

+> #### What the client said
+> "Sush was a delight to work with.
+I knew he believed in the project and was enjoying the process and that honestly made a difference.
+His attention to detail and commitment to see the project through to the very end was just what I needed.
+He was patient with me and definitely gave over and above my expectations.
+Thank you so much for making this fun and not just something to get done!
+I love the outcome - and so does everyone else! " - Hannah Miller - Sidekick"

 {% include images5_6.html %}